-Industrial Shields Programmable Logic Controllers (PLCs)
+Industrial Shields PLC (Programmable Logic Controllers)

 Identify and prioritize your requirements

-First, when a topic is discussed (for example, several Industrial Shield products use the Raspberry Pi 4B controller) links to relevant internal pages or external websites may be provided.
+First, when a topic is discussed (for example, several Industrial Shield PLC products use the Raspberry Pi 4B controller) links to relevant internal pages or external websites may be provided.
 Also, tags may placed at the end of the paragraph.
 Click on the link to jump to the page or website, or click on the tag to get more information, and links to appropriate Industrial Shields products in the shop.

 So, let’s take a look at these factors, starting with the most common.
 Please contact us if you have any questions.

 Generally speaking, the cost of a PLC is tied to the capabilities and quantities provided.
 More I/Os, higher price.
 More communications channels, higher price.
 More memory… Don’t forget the recurring cost of a SIM card if you need GPRS.
 The Industrial Shields PLCs are fairly well balanced – fewer I/Os need less processing power.
 The 10 I/O’s PLCs has a Nano or ESP32 controller, which should be adequate for that number of I/Os.
-On the other hand, if you have 60 I/Os, you’ll probably want the power of the M-Duino Mega or the Raspberry Pi 4B.
+On the other hand, if you need 60 or more I/Os, you’ll probably want the power of the M-Duino Mega or the Raspberry Pi 4B.

 This includes size and weight, but also includes other material properties, such as metal or plastic.
 Generally speaking, all of the PLC modules have the same form factor and material, but the length and weight vary based on the number of interface boards.
 The smaller Panel PCs have a plastic commercial shell, while the larger Panel PCs are made with a metal industrial shell.